FinalDoom/hs105-automation/README.md

 ## Getting Started

-The scirpts provided were written to run on a FreeBSD based system, but should be good to go on any system.
+The scripts provided were written to run on a FreeBSD based system, but should be good to go on any system.

 ### Prerequisites